 Whispering Ponies Ranch is a subsidiary of SkyWatch TV, a non-profit 501 C 3 organization, that employs mobile services with miniature equine assisted activities to help bring positive mental, physical, emotional, and restorative benefits primarily to children of abuse.

-PLEASE NOTE: IF YOU WOULD LIKE TO DO THE $83 A MONTH OPTION, PLEASE GIVE US A CALL TO GET THAT SET UP!
-844-750-4985 OR 417-723-0148
+PLEASE NOTE: IF YOU WOULD LIKE TO DO THE $83 A MONTH OPTION, PLEASE GIVE US A CALL AT: 1-844-750-4985 OR 417-723-0148

 Every year, more than 3.2 million children in America are sex-trafficked, abused, abandoned, or neglected.
 One in seven Americans are sexually abused as children.
 Tragically, 1,500 to 2,000 children die each year at the hands of their caretakers.
 And the remainder are sadly disregarded or experience a combination of these abuses.